Polk County Court Records

 Polk County Criminal Court Records

-Criminal cases in Polk County — felonies, misdemeanors, and criminal traffic offenses — are heard in the Circuit Court.
-The criminal records office is housed in the Polk County Jail Building at 850 Main Street, across the street from the courthouse annex.
+Felonies, misdemeanors, and criminal traffic offenses in Polk County are all heard in the Circuit Court.
+The criminal records office is in the Polk County Jail Building at 850 Main Street, across the street from the courthouse annex.

 Searching Criminal Case Records